nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a DUI and a DWI in Nebraska?

-The legal definition of a DUI in Nebraska refers to driving under influence of alcohol or drugs.
+DUI in Nebraska refers to the offense of driving under influence of alcohol or drugs.
 A DWI is the acronym for Driving While Impaired.
 However, they mean essentially the same thing under the law, the legal term being DUI.
 The difference is that the assessment of a DUI is by the Blood Alcohol Concentration (BAC) while a DWI depends on an initial subjective assessment of the patrol officer on duty if the BAC test returns negative.
 The State Patrol, the courts of law County and Juvenile) and the Department of Motor Vehicles (DMV) in Nebraska working partnership handles all cases of DUI and DWI.
 While the law enforcement agencies apprehend persons alleged to have committed these offenses, the courts in the state adjudicate these cases and refer convictions to the DMV.

 What is the Difference Between a DUI and a DWI in Nebraska?

-According to Nebraska Revised Statutes the term DUI covers all definitions of legal drunkenness or intoxication by controlled substances and drugs in Nebraska.
+According to Nebraska Revised Statutes the term DUI covers the definition of legal drunkenness or intoxication by controlled substances and drugs in Nebraska.
 This expands the definition to alcohol and drugs.
-Driving under influence in Nebraska or driving while impaired have the same judicial process and penalties, unless there is a felony involvement.
+Driving under influence in Nebraska or driving while impaired generally have the same judicial process and penalties, unless there is a felony involvement.
 When an officer pulls over a suspect driver, he or she usually orders the driver to exit the vehicle in order to conduct the sobriety test.
 Here, the patrol officer looks out for coordination, memory and attention to instructions.
-If the field sobriety tests do not show distinct signs of driving under influence, the officer conducts a chemical test using a breathalyzer.
+If the field sobriety tests do not show distinct signs of driving under influence, the officer may conduct a chemical test using a breathalyzer.
 If the driver is under the influence of alcohol, the breathalyzer will yield the results.
 Drug intoxication is not detectable by the breathalyzer but by an actual blood or urine test.
-Failure to comply to anyone of these tests can cause an arrest in Nebraska.
+Failure to comply with any of these tests may lead to an arrest in Nebraska.

 What Happens When You Get A DUI For The First Time In Nebraska?

-From the criminal perspective, the only basis for which a DUI allegation will not result in an arrest is if the chemical test returns a negative result and the alleged individual cooperates fully with instructions of the patrol officer.
-Otherwise, the patrol officer arrests the alleged party.
+A DUI allegation is less likely to result in an arrest if the chemical test returns a negative result and the alleged individual cooperates fully with instructions of the patrol officer.
+Otherwise, the patrol officer typically arrests the alleged party.
 The officer orders a sample of the party’s breath, blood or urine.
 The officer has a right to decide on which test to conduct.
 Alleged parties wishing to contest the case in court may get a confirmatory test, but on their bill.
-Thereafter, they must file a request for a hearing in the court.
+Thereafter, they usually may need to file a request for a hearing in the court.
 By doing this, the party gives up an ignition interlock permit.
 Being a criminal case, most parties engage the services of a DUI attorney in order to navigate the judicial process.

 How Likely is Jail Time After a First DUI in Nebraska?